How to Choose a Energies Trading Moving Average to Trade With

 - Long-term energies trading: 100 - 200 Moving Average Period

-Short term energies moving averages are sensitive to energies price action and can spot energies trends signals faster than the long term moving averages.
-Shorter term energies moving averages are also more prone to whipsaws compared to long term moving averages and a trader should choose a energies price period that will generate a energies signal early but not give too many energies whipsaws.
+Short term energies moving averages are sensitive to energies price action and can spot trends signals faster than the long term moving averages.
+Shorter term energies moving averages are also more prone to whipsaws compared to long term moving averages and a trader should choose a price period that will generate a signal early but not give too many energies whipsaws.

 Long term energies moving averages help avoid energies whipsaws, but are slower in spotting new energies trends and trend reversals.

-The work of a trader is to find a moving average period that will identify energies trends as early as possible while at the same time avoiding fake-out signals (energies whipsaws).
+The work of a trader is to find a moving average period that will identify trends as early as possible while at the same time avoiding fake-out signals (energies whipsaws).